 Natural gas has been and remains an important export product in Russian foreign trade.

-The most valued natural gas with a high content of methane is Stavropol (97.8% CH 4), Saratov (93.4%), Urengoy (95.16%).
+The most valuable natural gas with a high methane content is Stavropol (97.8% CH 4), Saratov (93.4%), Urengoy (95.16%).

-Natural gas is the most valuable type of fuel.
+Natural gas is the most valuable species fuel.
 When gas is burned, a lot of heat is released, so it serves as an energy-efficient and cheap fuel in boiler plants, blast furnaces, open-hearth furnaces and glass melting furnaces.
 The use of natural gas in production makes it possible to significantly increase labor productivity.

-Natural gas is a source of raw materials for the chemical industry: the production of acetylene, ethylene, hydrogen, soot, various plastics, acetic acid, dyes, medicines and other products.
+Natural gas is a source of raw materials for the chemical industry: production of acetylene, ethylene, hydrogen, soot, various plastics, acetic acid, dyes, medicines and other products.

-Oil and oil products, their application
+Oil and petroleum products, their application

 The oil industry today is a large national economic complex that lives and develops according to its own laws.
-What does oil mean today for the national economy of the country?
-Oil is a raw material for petrochemistry in the production of synthetic rubber, alcohols, polyethylene, polypropylene, a wide range of various plastics and finished products from them, artificial fabrics; a source for the production of motor fuels (gasoline, kerosene, diesel and jet fuels), oils and lubricants, as well as boiler and furnace fuel (fuel oil), building materials (bitumen, tar, asphalt); raw material for obtaining a number of protein preparations used as additives in livestock feed to stimulate its growth.
+What does oil mean for the national economy of the country today?
+Oil is a raw material for petrochemicals in the production of synthetic rubber, alcohols, polyethylene, polypropylene, a wide range of various plastics and finished products made from them, artificial fabrics; source for the production of motor fuels (gasoline, kerosene, diesel and jet fuels), oils and lubricants, as well as boiler and furnace fuel (fuel oil), building materials(bitumen, tar, asphalt); raw materials for the production of a number of protein preparations used as additives in livestock feed to stimulate their growth.

 The main oil fractions are as follows.

-(t kip \u003d 70–120 ° С) - aviation, automobile, etc.
+(t kip = 70–120 °C) – aviation, automobile, etc.

 Naphtha fraction, collected in the range from 150 to 250 ° C, contains hydrocarbons from C 8 H 18 to C 14 H 30.
-Naphtha is used as fuel for tractors.
+Naphtha is used as a fuel for tractors.
 Large quantities of naphtha are processed into gasoline.

-Residue after distillation of oil - fuel oil- contains hydrocarbons with a large number of carbon atoms (up to many tens) in the molecule.
-The fuel oil is also fractionated by reduced pressure distillation to avoid decomposition.
-As a result, get solar oils(diesel fuel), lubricating oils(autotractor, aviation, industrial, etc.), petrolatum(technical petroleum jelly is used to lubricate metal products in order to protect them from corrosion, purified petroleum jelly is used as a basis for cosmetics and in medicine).
-From some types of oil paraffin(for the production of matches, candles, etc.).
-After distillation of volatile components from fuel oil remains tar.
+Residue after oil distillation – fuel oil– contains hydrocarbons with a large number of carbon atoms (up to many tens) in the molecule.
+Fuel oil is also separated into fractions by distillation under reduced pressure to avoid decomposition.
+As a result we get solar oils (diesel fuel), lubricating oils(automotive, aviation, industrial, etc.), petrolatum(technical Vaseline is used to lubricate metal products to protect them from corrosion; purified Vaseline is used as a base for cosmetics and in medicine).
+From some types of oil it is obtained paraffin(for the production of matches, candles, etc.).
+After distilling the volatile components from the fuel oil, what remains is tar.
 It is widely used in road construction.
 In addition to processing into lubricating oils, fuel oil is also used as liquid fuel in boiler plants.
-Gasoline obtained during the distillation of oil is not enough to cover all needs.
-In the best case, up to 20% of gasoline can be obtained from oil, the rest is high-boiling products.
-In this regard, chemistry faced the task of finding ways to obtain gasoline in large quantities.
-A convenient way was found with the help of the theory of the structure of organic compounds created by A.M.
+The gasoline obtained from oil refining is not enough to cover all needs.
+In the best case, up to 20% of gasoline can be obtained from oil, the rest are high-boiling products.
+In this regard, chemistry was faced with the task of finding ways to produce gasoline in large quantities.
+A convenient way was found using the theory of the structure of organic compounds created by A.M.
 Butlerov.
-High-boiling oil distillation products are unsuitable for use as a motor fuel.
+High-boiling oil distillation products are unsuitable for use as motor fuel.
 Their high boiling point is due to the fact that the molecules of such hydrocarbons are too long chains.
-If large molecules containing up to 18 carbon atoms are broken down, low-boiling products such as gasoline are obtained.
-This way was followed by the Russian engineer V.G.
-Shukhov, who in 1891 developed a method for the splitting of complex hydrocarbons, later called cracking (which means splitting).
+When large molecules containing up to 18 carbon atoms are broken down, low-boiling products such as gasoline are obtained.
+This path was followed by the Russian engineer V.G.
+Shukhov, who in 1891 developed a method for splitting complex hydrocarbons, later called cracking (which means splitting).

 Thermal and catalytic cracking

-liquid phase (20–60 atm, 430–550 °C), gives unsaturated and saturated gasoline, gasoline yield is about 50%, gases 10%;
+liquid-phase (20–60 atm, 430–550 °C), produces unsaturated and saturated gasoline, the yield of gasoline is about 50%, gases 10%;

-destructive hydrogenation (hydrogen pressure 200–250 atm, 300–400 °C in the presence of catalysts - iron, nickel, tungsten, etc.), gives marginal gasoline with a yield of up to 90%;
+destructive hydrogenation (hydrogen pressure 200–250 atm, 300–400 °C in the presence of catalysts - iron, nickel, tungsten, etc.), gives the ultimate gasoline with a yield of up to 90%;

 In technology, the so-called catalytic reforming– conversion of low-grade gasolines into high-grade high-octane gasolines or aromatic hydrocarbons.